fraction/node-hacker-news-api/README.md

 ```hitsPerPage``` is to this max (it is configurable however).
 So for example,
 ```author().comment().since()``` called with ```past_month``` will return
 the first 1000 posts within the last month from the author (user) in question, but there could easily be more than that.
-You can check this via ```nbHits```, the total number of hits for the query.
+You can check this via ```nbHits``` in the returned JSON, the total number of hits for the query.